 One of the conditions which affect this group of muscles is the Iliocostalis syndrome.

-One possible condition is Iliocostalis Syndrome.
-This is caused by the friction of the lower ribs against the iliac crest, the curved ridge at the top of the pelvic bone.
-The friction leads to irritation of soft tissues and the condition is usually characterized by otherwise undiagnosed chronic side pain.
+Caused by the friction created with the lower ribs rubbing against the iliac crest, the curved ridge at the top of the pelvic bone, leading to the irritation of the soft tissues.
+Otherwise undiagnosed chronic side pain commonly characterizes the condition.

 Iliocostalis thoracis muscle pain

 The iliocostalis dorsi includes the musculus accessorius and the iliocostalis thoracis muscle.
 Through flattened tendons which arise from the upper border of the angle of the lower six ribs, medially placed to the tendons of insertion of the iliocostalis lumborum convert into muscles and insert at the top border of the upper six ribs efficiently attaching the lower and upper ribs.

 The muscles then extend back towards the transverse process of the seventh cervical vertebra in the neck.

 In combination with the longissimus and spinalis muscles, the iliocostalis muscles are responsible for straightening the upper back and allowing side to side bending and rotating movements.
 As such, the iliocostalis thoracis muscle can often be one of the major causes of back, chest and lower abdominal pain.

 The main signs and symptoms of Iliocostalis thoracis concerns include:

 - Chest pain